-Associate Vice President and UCOP Chief Procurement Officer shall be responsible in the following areas:
+- 2. Associate Vice President and UCOP Chief Procurement Officer shall be to responsible in the following areas: - a.
+Strategic Sourcing: Manage and Administer the Strategic Sourcing Initiative. - a.

-- a.
 Strategic Sourcing: Manage and Administer the Strategic Sourcing Initiative. - b.
-Purchase Agreements and Related Documents: Provide staff support for maintenance of standard terms and conditions of Strategic Sourcing Systemwide Agreements and Price Schedules and some of the UCOP Agreements and their related documents, document development, and in interactions with the Office of General Counsel as required. - c.
-Regents' Agenda Items: Work in tandem with the Office of the CFO to prepare required Regents' agenda items and submit them through the Office of the President to secure approval of Purchase Agreements and related documents that exceed the authority of the President. - d.
-Program Management: Manage initiatives and programs that assist the University in becoming a premier institution known for its Procurement Excellence. - e.
-Policy: Develop and refine University Procurement Policies, including the procedures in this Bulletin, in collaboration with campus and Laboratory colleagues. - f.
-Limitations on Authority: Compile and distribute to the Locations all current, relevant information available on limitations on authority to execute purchase contracts and related documents imposed by State or Federal law or other relevant provisions. - g.
-Re-delegation of Purchasing Authority: Grant re-delegation of purchasing authority to other than the Procurement/Supply Chain Director for the purchase of goods and services and, within their area of jurisdiction, to other than the Librarian, as it pertains to the purchases of books and periodicals. - h.
-Liaison: Maintain liaison with State and Federal agencies relating to Procurement/Supply Chain Management/ Procurement activities, analyze pending legislation and new regulations for potential impact on the University, disseminate relevant information, and consult with University colleagues on other governmental matters of interest. - i.
+Purchase Agreements and Related Documents: Provide staff support for maintenance of standardmaintaining UC terms and conditions of Strategic Sourcing Systemwide Agreements, price schedules, systemwide procurement templates and Price Schedules and some of the UCOP Agreements forms, and their related documents, document development, and in interactions with the Office of General Counsel as required. in consultation with UCL. - c.
+Regents' Agenda Items: Work in tandem with the Office of the CFO to prepare required Regents' agenda items and submit them through the Office of the President to secure approval of Purchase Agreements purchase agreements and related documents that exceed the authority of the President. - d.
+Program Management: Manage initiatives and programs that assist the University UC in becoming a premier institution known for its Procurement Excellence. - e.
+Policy: Develop and refine University Procurement Policies UC procurement policies, including the procedures in this BulletinBUS-43, in collaboration with campus and LaboratoryLBNL colleagues. - f.
+Limitations on Authority: Compile and distribute to the UC Locations all current, relevant information available on limitations on authority to execute purchase contracts and related documents imposed by State or Federal law or other relevant provisions. - g.
+Re-delegation of Purchasing Authority: Grant re-delegation of purchasing authority to other than the Procurement/Supply Chain DirectorP/SCD for the purchase of goods and services and, within their area of jurisdiction, to other than the Librarian, as it pertains to the purchases of books and periodicals. - h.
+Liaison: Maintain liaison with State and Federal agencies relating to Procurement/Supply Chain Management/Procurement activities, analyze pending legislation and new regulations for potential impact on the UniversityUC, disseminate relevant information, and consult with UniversityUC colleagues on other governmental matters of interest. - i.
+Reporting to the State of California: Collect and analyze data related to Small Business Utilization and complete the Annual Small Business Utilization Report which is submitted annually to the Governor's Office. - i.a.
 Reporting to the State of California: Collect and analyze data related to Small Business Utilization and complete the Annual Small Business Utilization Report which is submitted annually to the Governor's Office. - j.
-Policy Compliance: Monitor, in conjunction with the Office of Ethics, Compliance & Audit Services, compliance with the procedures in this Bulletin, provide guidance in policy interpretation, and recommend to responsible officials corrective action when indicated.
+Policy Compliance: Monitor, compliance with BUS-43 and other procurement policies in conjunction with the Office of Ethics, Compliance & Audit Services, compliance with the procedures in this Bulletin, provide.
+Provide guidance in policy interpretation, and recommend to responsible officials corrective action when indicated.